google/ExoPlayer/troubleshooting.md

 ```
 There are two possible causes of this failure.
 The most common cause is that
 you're trying to play DASH (mpd), HLS (m3u8) or SmoothStreaming (ism, isml)
-content using `ProgressiveMediaSource`.
-To play such streams you must use the
-correct `MediaSource` implementations, which are `DashMediaSource`,
+content, but the player tries to play it as a progressive stream.
+To play such
+streams, you must depend on the respective [ExoPlayer module][].
+In cases where
+the stream URI doesn't end with the standard file extension, you can also pass
+`MimeTypes.APPLICATION_MPD`, `MimeTypes.APPLICATION_M3U8` or
+`MimeTypes.APPLICATION_SS` to `setMimeType` of `MediaItem.Builder` to explicitly
-`HlsMediaSource` and `SsMediaSource` respectively.
-If you don't know the type of
+specify the type of stream.
-the media then [`Util.inferContentType`][] can often be used, as demonstrated by
-`PlayerActivity` in the ExoPlayer demo app.

 The second, less common cause, is that ExoPlayer does not support the container
 format of the media that you're trying to play.
 In this case the failure is